main2018/npm-packages/vite-plugin-imgsrc2import/README.md

 # vite-plugin-imgsrc2import

 🍣 A vite plugin to convert Svelte img src to import.
+🚀🚀🚀 You don't have to manually import the resource "import logo from './assets/logo.png'" and write "src={logo}", You just write 'src="./assets/logo.png"' as usual.

 ## covert
 before convert: